 These days, it’s pretty commonplace for directors to make cameo appearances in their own movies, but what’s sometimes more interesting is when they opt to show up in other filmmakers’ releases.
 This represents a level of respect and collaboration between different artists and highlights that even in the cutthroat world of Hollywood filmmaking, plenty of directors are on friendly enough terms with one another to pop up in each other’s films.
 While these are often brief cameo appearances, directors have occasionally gained more significant secondary roles in their competitors’ films.

-- Physical 100 Season 2 Release Date and Time, Countdown, When Is It Coming Out?
+- Heartbeat Season 1 Episode 6 Release Date and Time, Countdown, When Is It Coming Out?

 ✕ Remove Ads